amavicpos/YelpCamp/README.md

 ## Usage

-YelpCampWeb provides a user-friendly interface for users to explore and contribute to campgrounds.
+YelpCamp provides a user-friendly interface for users to explore and contribute to campgrounds.
 Here are some common actions users can perform:

 - **Signup/Login**: Users need to sign up or log in to access personalised features such as adding new campgrounds or leaving reviews.
 - **View Campgrounds**: Users can browse through a list of campgrounds, view individual campground details, and read reviews from other users.